Science and Research

 Environment and Health

 UKHSA is the UK's primary authority on chemical, radiation and environmental hazards.
-UKHSA’s Radiation, Chemical and Environmental Hazards Directorate (RCE) and the new Centre for Climate and Health Security carry out research to advance our protection and prevention capabilities from a range of threats
+UKHSA’s Radiation, Chemical and Environmental Hazards Directorate (RCE) and the new Centre for Climate and Health Security carry out research to advance our protection and prevention capabilities from a range of threats:

 • Radiation